 NO. ADDRESS & SAT REVIEW NO. DATE RECEIVED APPLICANT REVIEW MATTER & COMMENTS 1.
 No. 374 Newcastle Street, Perth (DR 204 of 2021) 1 October 2021 S&K Investments Pty Ltd Application for review of Council decision to conditionally approve Billboard signage on 14 September 2021.
 Application seeks to review a condition of development approval.
-(51/2513/2521) Directions Hearing listed for 15 October 2021 and matter referred directly to mediation scheduled for 27 October 2021.
+Directions Hearing listed for 15 October 2021 and matter referred directly to mediation scheduled for 27 October 2021.
 Following mediation the applicant was required to provide additional information by 15 November 2021.
 Council invited to reconsider its decision at 14 December 2021 Meeting.
 Application for reconsideration approved by Council for a period of three years.
 Following Directions Hearing on 14 January 2022, the matter has been listed for a further Directions Hearing on 22 April 2022 to schedule Hearing on the matter.
 Applicant withdrew their application for review on 15 March 2022.
-Withdrawn.
+Withdrawn .
 Representation by: Allerding and Associates 2.
 Nos.
-212-214 Lake Street, Perth (DR 223 of 2021) Application for review of notice issued in accordance with the Health (Miscellaneous Provisions) Act 1911 to address odour nuisance at 7 Grams Chicken Café.
+212-214 Lake Street, Perth (DR 223 of 2021) 19 October 2021 Hanoze Park Pty Ltd Application for review of notice issued in accordance with the Health (Miscellaneous Provisions) Act 1911 to address odour nuisance at 7 Grams Chicken Café.
 Hanoze Park Pty Ltd believes the notice to be invalid.
 The applicant sought a determination that a Health Act Notice cannot be issued for nuisances not listed in Section 182 of the Health Act .
-On 20 April 2022 SAT dismissed this application.
+On 20 April 2022 SAT dismissed this application .
 A further directions hearing was scheduled for 6 May 2022 to determine how to proceed, however this has been adjourned until approximately 20 May 2022 (date subject to SAT availability) so the business can appoint an expert to explore practical solutions to the odour nuisance.
 The business may also investigate further appeal options.
 Representation by: McLeods 3.
 Nos.
-636-640 Newcastle Street, Leederville (DR 61 of 2022) 4 April 2022 Megara Application for review of JDAP decision to refuse an application for Mixed Use Development (Amendment to Approved) on 17 March 2022. , Directions Hearing listed for 29 April 2022 was vacated and the matter referred directly to mediation scheduled for 26 May 2022.
+636-640 Newcastle Street, Leederville (DR 61 of 2022) 4 April 2022 Megara Application for review of JDAP decision to refuse an application for Mixed Use Development (Amendment to Approved) on 17 March 2022.
+Directions Hearing listed for 29 April 2022 was vacated with the intention of referring the matter directly to mediation.
+The applicant and the JDAP are currently liaising to confirm a date for mediation.
 Representation by: JDAP